Top SaaS Customer Retention Metrics To Track in 2022

 MRR Churn = (Total Lost Due to Cancellations + Total Lost Due to Delinquent Accounts) by the end of the month

-You may also choose to include upgrades or downgrades in your churn value, but doing so may blur the bigger picture a bit.
+You may include upgrades or downgrades in your churn value, but doing so may blur the bigger picture.

 To calculate your MRR churn rate, you would take your monthly revenue from the previous month by multiplying the total subscribers and their payments.
 Then, you would divide your MRR churn by this value and multiply by 100 to get your MRR rate.

-The customer acquisition cost (CAC) is the resources and costs you need to spend to acquire a new customer.
-This cost includes all sales and marketing expenses, salaries, commissions and bonuses paid to marketers and sales managers, and any other expenses due to advertisements.
+The customer acquisition cost (CAC) is the resources and costs you must spend to acquire a new customer.
+This cost includes all sales and marketing expenses, salaries, commissions and bonuses paid to marketers and sales managers, and other expenses due to advertisements.
 You get your CAC by combining all of these costs and seeing how many customers you were able to get.

 There are several reasons why:

-- It helps you understand if your marketing efforts are fruitful.
-The average CAC value depends on the industry that your SaaS product is involved in, but just to provide a benchmark, SaaS brands involved in business services have a CAC of 228$ per customer on average.
+- It helps you understand if your customer marketing efforts are fruitful.
+The average CAC value depends on the industry in which your SaaS product is involved.
+Still, SaaS brands engaged in business services have a CAC of 228$ per customer to provide a benchmark.
 If you’re spending more than that in a similar industry, you may need to check out HockeyStack’s marketing optimization tools.

 - Since CAC can (and should be) separated into different market segments, you can understand which segments are most profitable for your service and add this information to your ideal customer profile.

-- This metric is also important for investors as it shows whether or not your company is based on a sustainable growth model.
+- This metric is also crucial for investors as it shows whether or not your company is based on a sustainable growth model.